 The catch is that we are must do it with thanksgiving, cheerful hearts, and a cheerful countenance (see D&C 59:15).

 Other blessings may include our relationship with Heavenly Father becomes stronger.
 It can be a day of personal healing, both physically and spiritually.
 Doing family history work on the Sabbath can help us feel the spirit of Elijah.
 Taking the sacrament can remind us of the Savior’s love and mercy, and help us renew our commitment to the covenants we have made.
-It gives us opportunity to minister to others, and share the gospel.
+It gives us the opportunity to minister to others, and share the gospel.
 As we engage in spiritual activities on the Sabbath with our families it gives us opportunities for good family discussions.

 Doctrine and Covenants 59:9 states, “And that thou mayest more fully keep thyself unspotted from the world”